narrative-environments/CourseCompendium/Intradiegetic.md

 **RELATED TERMS: Extradiegetic; Narratology; Metalepsis**

 The term intradiegetic refers to being inside the world of the story.
+According to Macrae, interpreting Genette, in the context of literary fiction, the simplest ontological structure has three levels: the level of the story (the diegesis), at which the characters exist; the level of the narration (the extradiegesis), at which the narrator exists, for example, through third-person narration; and the level of the real, at which the reader and author exist.
+In contrast to the reality of the world in which the book is authored and read, the diegesis and the extradiegesis are both fictional.
+In this schema, the intradiegetic refers to the level of the diegesis.

 ## Intradiegetic in Narrative environment design